rancher-sandbox/cos-toolkit-docs/content/en/docs/Creating derivatives/build_iso.md

   kernel_file: "vmlinuz"
   rootfs_file: "initrd"

-overlay: true # Use overlayFS layout
+overlay:
+  rootfs: "/path/to/additional/files"
+  uefi: "/path/to/additional/uefi/files"
+  isoimage: "/path/to/additional/efi/files"

 # Specify a container remote image to pull and use for the rootfs in place of packages (optional)
 rootfs_image: "ubuntu:latest"